johnoltman65/mass_contact/README.txt

  * Large recipient lists may be broken up into smaller chunks.
  * The site administrator can control how many messages are allowed to be sent by a single person in an hour.
- * The message may be sent such that the recipients' e-mail addresses are hidden from each other, via the BCC (blind carbon copy) field.
+ * The message may be sent such that the recipients' email addresses are hidden from each other, via the BCC (blind carbon copy) field.
  * The message may be sent as plain text or HTML, even specifying the input format filter to use.